ghkaan/BaR-release/README.md

 <!--img src="splash_list480.png" width="32"-->

 ### Overview
-**Batch Runner (BaR)** is a tool designed to execute and validate SAS and R programs in batch mode.
+**Batch Runner (BaR)** is a tool designed to execute and validate sets of SAS, PY and R programs, BAT and CMD batch files.
 It provides functionality to:

-- Run multiple programs sequentially or in parallel
+- Run multiple programs or batch files sequentially or in parallel
-- Categorize programs for organized execution
+- Categorize programs or batch files for organized execution
 - Validate program outputs (log\lst files, and optionally validation datasets for SAS programs)
 - Generate detailed reports with color coding and filters
 - Manage program execution with skip/pause/reset options